he-mat/better_tutorial/README.md

 ## better_tutorial

->in comparison to the first tutorial that I wrote and never published, because it wasn't any good.
+>compared to the first tutorial I wrote, which was basically just notes.

 ## Synopsis